 There are laws that protect you from being discriminated against at work because of cancer:

+These laws do not just protect employees.
+They also protect people applying for jobs and, in some cases, people who are self-employed.
 Carers are also protected from some types of discrimination.
 We have more information about this.

 The legal protection against discrimination does not end when your cancer treatment finishes.
 If you have been diagnosed with cancer in the past, you will continue to have legal protection against discrimination even when you no longer have cancer, also known as remission.
 You will also have protection if you move to another employer.